Improvedoutlook/Programmer_Man/README.md

 | Pause | `P` or `Escape` |
 | Restart (after game over) | `R` |

+## Play in the Browser

+Programmer_Man runs in the browser via WebAssembly — no install required.
+Open the hosted page (or serve a local build — see
+[Web / Browser Build](#web--browser-build-webassembly) below), let the loading bar finish, then click the **Click to Start** button on the title overlay.

+That first click is intentional and required: browsers block audio until the player interacts with the page, so the button both unlocks sound and starts the title screen with music.
+From the title screen, press **Enter** to begin Level 1.
+All keyboard controls match the desktop version (see the table above).

+> The page must be served over HTTP(S).
+Opening the files directly with a
+> `file://` URL will **not** work — the browser has to `fetch()` the `.wasm` and
+> `.data` files.

 ## Controller Support (Windows — Wireless Controllers)

 The game supports wireless controllers.
 For many DualShock/DualSense and clone controllers on Windows, using a small helper app (DS4Windows) to create a virtual XInput controller produces reliable input.